AngMaher/PP4-Where-Next/README.md

 ***
 ### Cloudinary API

-This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.
+This project uses the [Cloudinary API](https://cloudinary.com) to store docs assets online, due to the fact that Heroku doesn't persist this type of data.

 To obtain your own Cloudinary API key, create an account and log in.
-- For *Primary interest*, you can choose *Programmable Media for image and video API*.
+- For *Primary interest*, you can choose *Programmable docs for image and video API*.
 - Optional: *edit your assigned cloud name to something more memorable*.
 - On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
 - Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.